Rep. Chris Collins, accused of insider trading, says he'll stay on ballot for re-election

 Rep. Christopher Collins, R-N.Y., who was indicted on insider trading charges Wednesday, said he believes that charges filed against him "are meritless" and he will remain on the ballot for re-election.

-"I look forward to being fully vindicated and exonerated," Collins told reporters Wednesday night in response to the indictment against him filed by prosecutors earlier in the day.
+"I will mount a vigorous defense in court to clear my name," Collins told reporters Wednesday night in response to the indictment prosecutors filed against him earlier in the day.
+"I look forward to being fully vindicated and exonerated, ending any and all questions relating to my affiliation with Innate [Immunotherapeutics]."

 The indictment charges 68-year-old Collins; his son, Cameron Collins; and the father of his son's fiancée, Stephen Zarsky, with conspiracy, securities fraud, wire fraud and making false statements to the FBI.